-The positive loops in our lives are effective at reinforcing good behaviors, and encouraging the development of habits that help improve our lives.
+The positive loops in our lives are effective at reinforcing good behaviors and encouraging the development of habits that help improve our lives.

 Negative Life Feedback Loops

-Unfortunately it isn’t just positive habits that can be developed through feedback loops.
+Unfortunately, it isn’t just positive habits that can be developed through feedback loops.
 You can just as easily develop negative patterns in your life that feed on themselves.

-Anybody who has suffered from depression or anxiety knows all to well how these problems can build on themselves.
+Anybody who has suffered from depression or anxiety knows all too well how these problems can build on themselves.
 The loop of negative thoughts, depression, and low self-worth can reinforce itself quickly, leading you to a bad place in life.

-Another common and short negative loop, is lack of exercise.
+Another common and short negative loop is lack of exercise.
 If you are tired, you will not want to work out.
 If you do not work out, you will be tired.
-Eventually you will begin to live a more and more sedentary life.
+Eventually, you will begin to live a more and more sedentary life.

 The negative feedback loops in your life build bad habits that feed upon themselves.
-You’ve heard the term “spiraled out of control before”, which is a great way of describing how a negative feedback loop can act overtime.
+You’ve heard the term “spiraled out of control before”, which is a great way of describing how a negative feedback loop can act over time.

 Many of the negative habits that plague us are caused by feedback loops: poor eating, overspending, bad relationships, etc. It’s why identifying and breaking these harmful patterns is important.